-Asbestos Cement Pipe Scanner - Harbourgreene Line - Surrey, British Columbia
+Asbestos Cement Pipe Scanner - Surrey, British Columbia

-A significant portion of North America's water and wastewater infrastructure exists in the form of asbestos cement (AC) pipes.
-Between 1940 and 1970, over 900,000 km of AC pipe was laid in North American municipalities.
-The estimated useful life of AC pipe was about 50 years.
-Data has shown that an average of 60-70 years is more accurate.
-However, tens of thousands of kilometres of AC pipe in North America are reaching the end of this estimated lifetime.
-(Hu, et al., 2013)
+Much of North America's water and wastewater infrastructure exists in the form of asbestos cement (AC) pipes.
+Between 1940 and 1970, over 600,000 miles of AC pipe was laid in North American municipalities.
+Data has shown that AC pipe has a lifetime of 60-70 years on average.
+As a result, tens of thousands of miles of AC pipe in North America is nearing the end of their expected life (Hu, et al., 2013).